wheelnext/wheelnext/docs/philosophy_and_design_space.md

 ### If you don't care now, you won't care later

 For *many* use cases and users, Python packaging is "good enough".
 Maybe they are building libraries and applications that don't ever touch the "Accelerated Python" ecosystem.
 Python is used in so many domains and at such widely varying scales, from one-off scripts to large, long lived application platforms, and more.
-The niche of problems that Wheel Next is trying to solve simply don't affect everyone.
+The niche of problems that WheelNext is trying to solve simply don't affect everyone.

-Therefore we strongly believe that if you are one of those users who doesn't care now about the problems Wheel Next is trying to solve, you will *still* not care when the solutions being proposed.
+Therefore we strongly believe that if you are one of those users who doesn't care now about the problems WheelNext is trying to solve, you will *still* not care when the solutions being proposed.
 In other words, to you, "if it ain't broke, it ain't gonna be fixed".

 ### Don't focus on a single tool or service